(This article is part of One United Lancaster’s reporting on the Zero Hunger summit.)

 “There’s a lot of need,” Wilson College Chaplain Derek Wadlington said.

 Wadlington supervises Sarah’s Cupboard, a food bank at the college launched by Mary Beth Williams, who is now Vice President for Student Affairs at Millersville University.
-Wadlington and Williams were joined on the panel by Marian Wilson, chief diversity, equity and inclusion officer at Thaddeus Stevens College of Technology.
+Wadlington and Williams were joined on the panel by Marion Wilson, chief diversity, equity and inclusion officer at Thaddeus Stevens College of Technology.